Go Back Email LinkDownload PDF

 • Chill.
 Cover the bowl and refrigerate the cookie dough for 1 hour.

 • Shape the cookies and bake.
-Use a cookie scoop to scoop mounds onto the prepared baking sheet, leaving 1 inch between the cookies.
-Alternatively, shape them into balls with your hands.
+Use a cookie scoop to mound the cookies onto the prepared baking sheet, leaving 1 inch between them.
+Alternatively, shape them into balls by hand.
 Flatten each mound slightly, then bake the cookies for 10 to 12 minutes, until set and just barely browned on the bottoms.
 Repeat with the remaining cookie dough.

 Ricotta cookies on a cookie sheet.